withastro/roadmap/proposals/0000-hybrid-output.md

 # Drawbacks

-- A new output mode will increase the complexity and maintenance costs of our `build` and `adapter` implementations.
 - The `export const output` syntax is JS-like, but since it requires static analysis, it does not support the full dynamicism of JS that users might expect.
 Clear errors will help ease this problem.
-- Having a separate mode for `hybrid` increases cognitive overhead and the learning curve of Astro.
-- `hybrid` output should arguably be the default `output` mode (similar to Next.js), but to avoid a breaking change we're going with an opt-in adoption approach
+- With this architecture, `server` output should arguably be the default `output` mode (similar to Next.js).
+To avoid a breaking change, we'll remain with our existing opt-in adoption approach.
+- This RFC does not propose any way to configure `static` output for all routes in a directory.
+Adding this behavior could be explored in a follow-up RFC.

 # Alternatives